-The continuity equation is the balance equation of the mass.
-Let $\Omega\subseteq\mathbb{R}^3$ be an open subset, $\rho$ a density and $\mathbf{j}$ the corresponding flux density.
-Then using Gauss's theorem and a source density $Q$
+The continuity equation is the mass-balance equation.
+Let $\Omega\subseteq\mathbb{R}^3$ be an open subset, $\rho$ a density, and $\mathbf{j}$ the corresponding flux density.
+Then, by Gauss's theorem and with a source density $Q$,

 \[ \begin{align} \frac{\partial}{\partial t}\int_\Omega\rho d^3r &= -\int_{\partial \Omega}\mathbf{j}\cdot d\mathbf{n} + \int_\Omega Qd^3r = -\int_\Omega\nabla\cdot\mathbf{j} - Q d^3r\nonumber\\ \Rightarrow \int_\Omega\frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} - Qd^3r &= 0.\tag{7.1}\label{eq:deriv_cont_1} \end{align} \]